4 min read

 Enough about use cases.
 Why does all of this matter?
 And what makes a modern TMS better than a classic TMS system or Excel spreadsheet?
 Put simply, in an integrated incident management system, each of these incidents are linked with the corresponding shipment.

-In the grid below, you can see a list of all the incidents in a column, with an open or closed status for a specific shipment.
+In one grid, you can see a list of all the incidents in a column, with an open or closed status for a specific shipment.
 Clicking on it brings up all the details so you get the overall picture and understand the context very quickly.

 For example, you immediately know: